 The contractor is responsible for ensuring that all permits are secured for the project.
-A city or county permit, which is usually obtained through the building inspector's office, will be necessary for fleet and retail fueling site projects.
-Projects using aboveground tanks may involve additional local fire marshal and state requirements.
-Some municipalities no longer allow aboveground fuel storage tanks.
+A city or county permit, which is usually obtained through the building inspector's office, is necessary for fleet and retail fueling site projects.
+Projects using above ground tanks may involve additional local fire marshal and state requirements.
+Some municipalities no longer allow above ground fuel storage tanks.
 Underground storage tank requirements might have different requirements.
 However, their use must also meet all state guidelines and electrical codes.
-The contractor will register storage tanks with the state environmental agency, which will register the new tanks with the U.S. Environmental Protection Agency (EPA).
-If a petroleum fuel tank is converted to E85 operation, the state environmental agency is notified of the change in status.
+The contractor will register storage tanks with the state environmental agency.
+The agency must also be notified 30 days in advance of storage of an E10+ fuel in either an existing or a new tank.
+The state notifies the U.S. Environmental Protection Agency (EPA) of new tank installations.

 Install Equipment, Prepare the Site, Conduct Testing

-All existing tank manufacturers have provided statements of compatibility with E85 per EPA's Guidance - Compatibility of UST Systems with Biofuel Blends.
-It may be necessary to install a new tank to accommodate more fuel types.
+All existing tank manufacturers have provided statements of compatibility with ethanol blends up to E100 to comply with federal code.
+If a tank and associated equipment are not compatible, it is necessary to install a new tank system to accommodate ethanol blends above E10.
 Once the storage tank and associated equipment are procured, excavation and other site preparations can begin.
 Projects involving underground storage tanks will need to have the tank set into the hole and the fuel loaded into the tank at the time of backfilling.
 Typically this practice involves loading the tank to 90% of capacity to ensure the tank does not shift during backfilling.
 Aboveground tanks can be loaded with fuel at the discretion of the site operator.
 Following the wiring and plumbing of the system, minor dirt work and concrete finishing is done.
-After a few days—or when the dispenser can be delivered to the site—the dispenser is set on its concrete pedestal and undergoes wiring and plumbing to the system.
+Once the dispenser can be delivered to the site, the dispenser is set on its concrete pedestal and undergoes wiring and plumbing to the system.
 Once the dispenser is set, the system can be tested for leakage (tightness test), proper working order, and dispensing accuracy.
 At about this time, the necessary labeling, decaling, and signage are completed.

 Complete Inspection Process

-It is the contractor's responsibility to notify everyone involved—including the client—of developments and to ensure the completed project passes standards and codes set by the city building inspector, state or local fire marshals, or state electrical inspector.
+It is the contractor's responsibility to ensure the completed project passes standards and codes set by the city building inspector, state or local fire marshals, or state electrical inspector.

 A final walkthrough is conducted between the contractor and client to ensure the completed project meets expectations.